Installing TLS/SSL Certificates in Apache Server

 #Include conf/extra/httpd-default.conf

-If there is a SSL default template available in your apache server, then use the template to create the Virtual Host.
+If there is a SSL default template available in your Apache server, then use the template to create the Virtual Host.

 In Linux, the Virtual Host files are usually located at: